 On Feb.
 18, 1982, David Mogilefsky published the first edition of “North Tahoe Week” featuring a photograph by Vance Fox of a skier cliff jumping near the horse trails in Squaw Valley.

-That first edition was 12 pages and was full of information about local the resort, babysitters, events and things to do in North Tahoe and Truckee area.
+That first edition was 12 pages and was full of information about local resorts, babysitters, events and things to do in North Tahoe and Truckee area.
 Lift tickets were $20 at Squaw Valley, and advertisers included realtors, art galleries and restaurants.
 The cover featured a photograph inside a hand-drawn outline of Lake Tahoe, and the only editorial feature was the tongue-in-cheek Yesteryear column that featured fictional news from the past.

 The slogan of the magazine was “Don’t Nobody Bring Me No Bad News.”

-In each edition of The Weekly, we strive to bring our readers the best coverage of the community in our core areas – recreation, arts and entertainment, dining and events.
-Our readership comprises both locals and tourists, and we work to serve both markets in every issue.
+“In each edition of Tahoe Weekly, we strive to bring our readers the best coverage of the community in our core areas – recreation, arts and entertainment, dining, shopping, and events,” says Hill.
+“Our readership comprises both locals and tourists, and we work to serve both markets in every issue.”

-We have all enjoyed capturing a piece of that spirit in every issue of The Weekly for the last three decades, and we look forward to serving our readers and advertisers in the decades to come.
+We have all enjoyed capturing a piece of that spirit in every issue of Tahoe Weekly for the last three decades, and we look forward to serving our readers and advertisers in the decades to come.